starswap/ts-dynamite/README.md

 ## Tournament Ready

-Towards the end of this exercise, I will create a tournament for everyone's bots (and a few additional simple bots of my own).
+Towards the end of this exercise, I will create a tournament for everyone's bots.
 You will be able to enter you bot into the tournament on the Dynamite website.

 A few notes to make this as fun as possible:
 - Make sure you count your dynamite!
 There is nothing worse than losing a game at the last minute by attempting to use too much.